papagorgio23/AISports_Chatbot/data/nlu.md

 - i am interested in your betting advice?
 - i am interested in your picks?
 - can i get some picks?
+- I'm looking for what teams to bet on this week.
+- who should i bet on?
+- who is the best team to bet?

 ## intent:betting_history
 - What is your betting history?